Monday, October 17th, 2016

 Questions?
 Please contact Ms. Renee Dorval at 503-820-2280 or toll free 866-806-7204.

 The Pacific Fishery Management Council (Council) and its advisory bodies will meet starting Sunday, November 13, 2016 in Garden Grove, California.
 Advisory bodies will start Sunday, November 13.
 The Council session will start on Wednesday, November 16, 2016 to address issues related to salmon, groundfish, highly migratory species, coastal pelagic species, Pacific halibut, and habitat matters.

 Please visit the November 2016 Council Meeting webpage for meeting and agenda details.

-Public Comment Deadline – September 2014 Advance Briefing Book
+Public Comment Deadline – November 2016 Advance Briefing Book

-Public comment materials received BY 11:59 pm, August 15, 2014, will be mailed to Council members and appropriate advisory bodies prior to the September meeting.
+Public comment materials received BY 5:00 pm, Tuesday, October 18, 2016, will be mailed to Council members and appropriate advisory bodies prior to the November meeting.
 This is known as the “Advance Briefing Book Deadline.”